tytydraco/yessleep/out/My_Sisters_Paintings_are_Possessed_Now_Shes_Famous.md

 It came back.

-The following morning—the first day on my new job, no less—it was hanging on my wall, next to the flat screen TV.
+The following morning, the first day on my new job, no less, it was hanging on my wall, next to the flat screen TV.
 Except now, the crowd was quarreling and causing a ruckus.
-As a got closer, someone in the crowd started waving.
+As I got closer, someone in the crowd started waving.
 A shadow emerged.

 “I’m baaaack!”